thecodeteam/vagrant/scaleio/README.md

 --constraint 'node.role == worker' postgres
 ```

 Use `docker service ps pg` to see which node it was scheduled on.
 Go to that node and stop the docker service with `sudo systemctl stop docker`.
-On MDM1, a `docker service ps pg` will show the container being rescheduled on a different worker.
+On master, a `docker service ps pg` will show the container being rescheduled on a different worker.

 If it doesn't work, restart the service on the node, go to the other and download the image using `docker pull postgres` and start again.

 ##### Apache Mesos with Marathon

+Automatically build a Mesos with Marathon cluster using `export SCALEIO_MESOS_INSTALL=true` as an environment variable.

 For [Apache Mesos](http://mesos.apache.org/) and [Marathon by Mesosphere](https://github.com/mesosphere/marathon)  instructions for deploying containers, visit the [{code} Labs](https://github.com/codedellemc/labs) and try [Storage Persistence with Postgres using Mesos, Marathon, Docker, and REX-Ray](Storage Persistence with Postgres using Mesos, Marathon, Docker, and REX-Ray).
-Mesos and Marathon Web GUIs will be accessible from `http://192.168.50.12:5050` and `http://192.168.50.12:8080`.
+Mesos and Marathon Web GUIs will be accessible from `http://192.168.50.11:5050` and `http://192.168.50.11:8080`.

 ```
 $ curl -O https://raw.githubusercontent.com/codedellemc/labs/master/demo-persistence-with-postgres-marathon-docker/postgres.json